 One last thing which I find quite impressive about PureVPN’s browser extension is the built-in option to toggle on and off the WebRTC leak protection feature.

 Since web browser can never be trusted, using the WebRTC leak protection can come a long way.
 It also has the best Kill switch feature in the VPN industry.
+All these features make it one of the best VPN extension for chrome.

 Overall, PureVPN browser extensions work great, but a bit more customization could come in handy.
 It is the least expensive VPN service of 2020.